 Press Shift + Space to select the entire row of the active cell.

-Note: For Mac Users, press Shift (⇧) + Space
+Note: For Mac users, press Shift (⇧) + Space

 7.2 Select Entire Column: Ctrl + Space

-Similarly, you can select the entire column of the active cell by pressing Ctrl + Space.
+Select the entire column of the active cell by pressing Ctrl + Space.

-Note: For Mac Users, press Control (^) + Space
+Note: For Mac users, press Control (^) + Space

 7.3 Select Entire Worksheet: Ctrl + A

-Note: For Mac Users, press Command (⌘) + Space
+Note: For Mac users, press Command (⌘) + Space

 7.4 Add Adjacent Cells to Selection: Shift + Click